You need medical tests. Or do you?

 This scenario is pretty common in the US.
-Our medical system is based on a physician either knowing exactly what one’s ailment is.
+Our medical system is based on a physician knowing identifying our particular ailment.
 And if not, ruling out a list (small or large) of possibilities.
 It’s the way it is.
 And not just here, but in many countries.
 It’s the nature of the beast.
 Simply because physicians just haven’t gained the knowledge base.
 Technology and the medical institution is still growing and learning.
 That’s just the way things are.

 So yes, the doctor has meet her needs.
 Her understanding of your situation has improved and she’s better able to zero in on your situation.
-You may or may not benefit.
+But you may or may not benefit.

 Let’s suppose we live in the future and there’s a Star Trek-like device the doctor waved over you and it gave the exact diagnosis.
 In this scenario, tests would be unnecessary.
 Therefore, in our present society, tests are run because the medical knowledge base, coupled with current technology is insufficient to diagnose you … to meet your needs.

 And because the doctors need need to run tests on us, WE need to pay for those tests.
 Ahhhh … there’s the rub.
 WE pay for tests because our medical community hasn’t progressed enough to arrive at our diagnosis more efficiently.
-These tests may be “necessary or unnecessary” … but they the system is in a state where they get run and we (or our insurance company) pay for them.
+These tests may be “necessary or unnecessary” … but this is the way things are done today.